garimasingh128/ToDoista/README.md

 ## 🔆 Tech Stack
-The project is created using create-react-app and based on React.js framework.
+ This web application is made with MongoDB, Express.js, React.js and Node.js
 -  JavaScript: 92.9%
 -  CSS: 3.9%
 -  HTML: 3.2%